 If you want more control over the appearance and behavior of your header row, you can create a custom header row using a combination of formatting and formulas.

-To create a custom header row, follow these steps: (See Also: How To Filter From Highest To Lowest In Google Sheets)
+To create a custom header row, follow these steps: (See Also: How To Add Sum Of Cells In Google Sheets)

 - Create a new row above your existing header row.